Setting Goals For Improving Your Social Skills

 Don't try to focus on too many things at once

 Don't try to tackle all of your social problems at the same time.
 You may feel a palpable desperation and impatience to get your life in order, but these things take time and can't be hurried along.
-If you take on too much you'll spread yourself thin.
-You also need a certain amount of courage and willpower to handle appropriately challenging goals, and if you've got too much on your plate you won't have enough of it to go around.
-Of course, that's not to say you can't work on other goals here and there if the chance naturally comes up.
+If you take on too much you'll spread yourself thin and may burn out.
+You also need a certain amount of courage, willpower, and thick skin to handle some appropriately challenging goals, and if you've got too much on your plate you won't have enough of it to go around.
+Of course, that's not to say you can't work on other goals here and there if the opportunity naturally comes up.

 Try to make goal concrete and measurable